Shiina18/tactics_ogre_one_vision_mod_challenges/my_current_save/readme.txt

 0.963d

-There are at least 7 battles you can fight out now.
+There are 6 battles you can fight out now.

 - Lhazan Fortress.
 Rescue the dragonborn from a necro.
 Lv.21
 - Potd 3F.
 Buffed in 0.963d